zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Default handling of a *DNS Response*

 A *DNS Response* is a response to a *DNS Query*.
-Unless specified in the test case specification, the items in the response are handled as listed.
+Unless specified in the test case specification, the items in the response are handled as listed in the table below.

+### Validation of DNS message

 If a *Response Item* is specified as "fixed" (with an "X" in that column) then the requirement, as specified under "Default handling", must be met for the response to be considered to be a DNS response.

 |Response Item |Default handling                          | Fixed | Comment              |
 |:-------------|:-----------------------------------------|:------|:---------------------|